 Swap Meet Sunday always starts the same for Duane and me every month.
 We rise at the ungodly hour of 3 am to begin our day.
 By 3:30 we’re out the door to hit Circle K for refreshments and ice, then pick up our buddies Alex and Renato Cardone.
 They always bring a plethora of random items to sell.
 I think of them as eccentric hoarders, but they consider themselves pickers.
-Whatever you want it call it, the things they bring to sell normally come in the shape of odd, rusty and sometimes valuable.
+Whatever you want it to call it, the things they bring to sell typically come in the shape of odd, rusty and sometimes valuable.

-We arrive at the Long Beach Veteran’s Stadium premium reserve gate by 5 am and I always feel the same way: tired and baffled.
+We arrive at the Long Beach Veteran’s Stadium premium reserve gate by 5 am, and I always feel the same way: tired and baffled.
 Why does one have to wake up so damn early to sell motorcycle parts?
 Accessibility for the Swap goes as follows: premium vendors are allowed in at 5 am, reserve vendors begin to enter at 5:30 am, finishing with non-reserved vendors by 7 am.
 The Topping Events staff goes above and beyond every month to get everyone in their spaces before the public gates open at 7 am.
 The So-Cal Cycle Swap Meet has provided small businesses the opportunity to build their brands since October of 1997.
 It’s a well–oiled machine, currently owned by Marshall Topping and Jason De La O, with Jordan Griffin managing the staff.
-This family friendly event is very well known, so it’s normal to see over 500 people waiting for the gates to open.
-The bike corral and general parking lot is usually at full capacity by 8 am.
+This family-friendly event is very well known, so it’s normal to see over 500 people waiting for the gates to open.
+The bike corral and general parking lot are usually at full capacity by 8 am.

 Our ritual for our booth is the always same.
 Pull up to space #801, set up the booth, and make sure Duane and the Cardone Brothers price their inventory.
 This small effort allows all of us to work the booth and come and go as we please.
 Then we begin to greet our extended family with hugs and handshakes.
 We normally utilize this time to catch up with them before the main gates open.
 For others, it’s finding the hidden gems before the public has a chance to purchase.
 Mike Deutsch, aka “Otto,” is normally buzzing around on his skateboard to beat the other guys to the punch.
 He’s one of the best pickers I have ever had the chance to meet.
-What I see as rust, Mike sees potential.
+What I see as rust, Mike sees the potential.
 He capitalizes on every purchase made.

 The So-Cal Cycle Swap Meet caters to anything cycle related.
 This does throw a wrench into our scene as 30 percent of the vendors cater to bicycles.
 I admit some of the bicycles are cool to look at, but I’d prefer to see more motorcycle related vendors.

-Duane and I prefer to set up at the back section of the swap.
+Duane and I prefer to set up in the back section of the swap.
 This is where you'll find great companies like Dice Magazine, Biltwell, Speed Merchant, Cycle Zombies, Lowbrow Customs, Sunrise Cycles, Dago’s Speed Shop, Mindpill, Burly Brand, Swazi Mike, Noise Cycles, Lady Hump, 24 Cycles, At The Risers, Show Class Magazine, Negotiable Tim, and many more.
-The general public normally fills our end by 8 am, bartering is in full effect and I’m working the booth for the rest of the swap.
+The general public normally fills our end by 8 am, bartering is in full effect, and I’m working the booth for the rest of the swap.

 Photos by Shandra Wilson.

 The main gates close at 1 pm.
 We normally shut down our booth by noon to grab some lunch and head back home.
 Some vendors go home with cash in their pockets; others go home with potential sales and leads.
 We also take home the priceless gift of quality time spent with family and friends.
-For me, this gift is more valuable than any high dollar motocycle part on the premises.
+For me, this gift is more valuable than any high dollar motorcycle part on the premises.

 Duane and I end Swap Meet Sunday by dropping the Cardone boys off with their finds and left over parts, put away the booth, and are normally napping by 2 pm.
 All in all, a day that starts off pretty bleak ends with a smile and happiness.
 I hope that your local swap meet provides the same service for you.
 If not, find one that does.
 We'll be attending this weekend's swap so be sure to swing by the booth!